fledge-iot/fledge/docs/tuning_fledge.rst

     - *Fixed Times* polling will issue poll requests at fixed times that are defined by a set of hours, minutes and seconds.
 These times are defined in the local time zone of the machine that is running the Fledge instance.

     - *On Demand* polling will not perform any regular polling, instead it will wait for a control operation to be sent to the service.
-That operation is named *polll* and takes no arguments.
+That operation is named *poll* and takes no arguments.
 This allow a poll to be trigger by the control mechanisms from notifications, schedules, north services or API requests.

   - *Hours* - This defines the hours when a poll request will be made.
 The hours are expressed using the 24 hour clock, with poll requests being made only when the current hour matches one of the hours in the coma separated list of hours.
 If the *Hours* field is left blank then poll will be issued during every hour of the day.